Various disruptive forces are driving businesses to digitally transform. The ones we identify as most important at Calls9 are:

-However, the hard truth is that most transformations fail.
-Research from the Everest Group shows that 73% of complex, large-scale digital transformation programmes did not provide any business value.
+Yet, the hard truth is that most transformations fail.
+Research from the Everest Group shows that 73% of complex digital transformations did not provide any value.
 Additionally, 78% did not meet their business objectives, leaving us with a success rate of 22%.
-This data is extremely painful but true.
-Why is this happening, and how can professional services businesses avoid the pitfalls of transformation to drive success?
+This data is painful but true.
+Why is this happening, and how can businesses avoid the pitfalls of transformation?

 Here are the pitfalls that you need to avoid and the keys to a successful digital transformation.

-Start by listening and understanding what your customers and teams require your business to improve.
-Without engaging with your people first, you risk investing in expensive solutions that are not well received from those that use them daily.
-The experience is not what they expect, or they are irrelevant to their needs.
+Start by listening and understanding what your people need you to improve.
+Businesses that neglect this step are risking investing in expensive solutions that people do not like using.
+This happens when the user experience is not what they expect, or the technology is irrelevant to their needs.

-A common digital transformation pitfall is trying to change everything in your business all at once.
-This leads to massive stress for the business leadership and the employees.
-They have to cope with the day to day activities and prepare or learn new processes and systems at the same time.
-How you approach your digital transformation determines the difference between projects that fail to meet your goals or create any value and a project that delivers positive outcomes and meets your expectations.
+A common digital transformation pitfall is trying to change everything all at once.
+This leads to massive stress for the business leadership and the employees who have to cope with the day-to-day activities and prepare or learn new processes and systems at the same time.
+Your approach to digital transformation determines if your project will meet your expectations or not.

-At the end of our Digital Transformation Audit, you will have a clear digital transformation strategy built around your specific needs and designed to help you improve your business, disrupt your market or enter a new one.
+At the end of the audit, you will have a clear digital strategy built around your specific needs.
+It will be designed to help you improve your business, disrupt your market or enter a new one.